frankfarach/CV/CV.md

 ### Memberships in and Service to Professional Associations

 - American Medical Informatics Association
-- Association for Behavioral and Cognitive Therapies
-    - Assistant to Program Chair (2002)
 - National Association for Healthcare Quality
 - Society for a Science of Clinical Psychology
     - Webmaster (2009-2014)